Pangangan Island, Bohol

 The seafront is rocky (no smooth sand beaches here), and you can use the snorkeling gear and kayaks for free (though this gear is limited and a bit shabby).
 The local staff are friendly, but the prices for meals, excursions, transfers, etc are excessive.

-This is likely because the place is quite isolated, with no other amenities close by.
-You need to order a trike or be a determined walker to find anything else.
+This is likely because the place is quite isolated.
+With no other amenities close by, you need to order a trike or be a determined walker to find anything else.

 Isla Hayahay Resort, Pangangan